 Fashion can be described as wearable art where form meets function.
 This is never truer than with the rise of 3D-printed clothing and wearable technology.

-With 3D printers becoming more accessible and user-friendly, fashion designers have pushed the boundaries of fashion.
+With 3D printers like the Phrozen sonic xl 4k becoming more accessible and user-friendly, fashion designers have pushed the boundaries of fashion.
 3D printing enables designers to use or combine materials that were previously too difficult to incorporate into clothing.
 New materials can even be created allowing for designs that are intricate, complex, and functional.
+To flaunt these statement pieces, equipment such as those clothes rails can be heavily-utilized.

 On the other end of the form-function spectrum are wearables.
 It has always been the goal of technology to enhance what humans are capable of.
 Wearables allow for the latest technology to be naturally integrated into the daily tasks of life, helping us do more with less time.
 Wearable technology includes the infamous Google Glass and today’s more widely received Apple Watch.